EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 ### New features since *Sprint 3*

-1. The most noticable thing that is visible on all pages are CSS / stylistic changes to almost all pages.
+1. The most noticeable thing that is visible on all pages is CSS / stylistic changes to almost all pages.
 These changes include:
     * Font changes and font sizing
     * Button fonts and button styling
     * Background color and style
-    * Spacing for cards, divs, and components on screen
+    * Spacing for cards, divs, and components on the screen
-2. The achievement page has now been full implemented.
-The page also shows all the current achievements that are saved in the profile data in back-end.
-(This page does have one bug that the achievements are only shown on a test account.
+2. The achievement page has now been fully implemented.
+The page also shows all the current achievements that are saved in the profile data in the back-end.
+(This page does have one bug, that the achievements are only shown on a test account.
 This was due to time limitations to show that the feature does work.)
 3. The user profile page has been updated to have a card that displays all of the user's current assignments.
 4. An admin page has been in the data since the beginning however due to time limitations it was never fully implemented; However, the backend does have full implementation of an admin account.
 5. The linking to the back-end for the following pages has been fully implemented (besides linking of the edit user page).